-- The Native Hawaiian Health Care Improvement Act most recently amended in 1992, established Papa Ola Lokahi, the organization tasked with planning and overseeing the Native Hawaiian Healthcare System, reduced barriers to healthcare access, services for remote patients, recognizes traditional healers. - A large payer integrated payment structure for some Native Hawaiian cultural practices as "value added services" including Ho'oponopono (relationship balance and healing), lomilomi (Native Hawaiian physical therapy and massage), some la'au lapa'au (Native Hawaiian medicine and herbal remedies).

-Medicaid and benefit restoration for COFA citizens so that those present under COFA can access needed healthcare, SNAP, and earned social security which they had been denied.
+- The Native Hawaiian Health Care Improvement Act most recently amended in 1992, established Papa Ola Lokahi, the organization tasked with planning and overseeing the Native Hawaiian Healthcare System, reduced barriers to healthcare access, services for remote patients, recognizes traditional healers. - AlohaCare, a Medicaid provider in Hawaii, has incorporated some Native Hawaiian healing practices as "value added services," including Ho'oponopono (relationship balance and healing), lomilomi (Native Hawaiian physical therapy and massage), some la'au lapa'au (Native Hawaiian medicine and herbal remedies). - Medicaid and benefit restoration for COFA citizens so that those present under COFA can access needed healthcare, SNAP, and earned social security which they had been denied.